durodolahabib043/SquareAssignment/README.md

   2. This app was tested with iphone x , version 12.1 (16B92)

 ## Your Focus Areas.
-As stated above, i focused more on Architecture
+As stated above, i focused more on Architecture (MVVM) and unit-test

 ## Copied-in code or copied-in dependencies.
 1. CustomImageView - used for cacheing imageview